- More than 1.1 million people are enrolled in Medicare in Minnesota.

 How many Minnesotans have Medicare coverage?

-As of September 2020, 1,049,144 Minnesota residents were enrolled in Medicare coverage, which amounted to more than 18 percent of the state’s population.
+As of May 2023, 1,111,396 Minnesota residents were enrolled in Medicare coverage, which amounted to about 19% of the state’s population.

 Most Americans become eligible for Medicare when they turn 65.
 But younger Americans gain Medicare eligibility after they have been receiving disability benefits for 24 months, or have ALS or end-stage renal disease.
-Thirteen percent of Minnesota’s Medicare beneficiaries were under age 65 as of 2017, versus 15 percent nationwide.
-On the high and low ends of the spectrum, 22 percent of Medicare beneficiaries in Alabama, Arkansas, Kentucky, and Mississippi are under 65, while just 9 percent of Hawaii’s Medicare beneficiaries are eligible due to disability.
+In the US, almost 12% of all Medicare beneficiaries — 7.7 million people — are under age 65.
+It’s a little lower in Minnesota, where only about 10% of Medicare beneficiaries are under age 65 and eligible due to a disability.

 - Read about Medicare’s open enrollment period and other important enrollment deadlines.